tbedford/Ant-Allocator/README.md

 5. Get something to print the list and also check the sentinals fairly early on.
 (Before you do anything complicated.)

-6. Sometimes you will fell like giving up - don't!
+6. Sometimes you will feel like giving up - don't!

 Good luck!